scala/docs.scala-lang/_overviews/scala3-macros/best-practices.md

 ### Obtaining a `TypeRepr` from a `Symbol`

 In the previous paragraph we saw that `Symbol.tree` should be avoided and therefore you should not use `sym.tree.tpe` on `sym: Symbol`.
 Thus to obtain the `TypeRepr` corresponding to a `Symbol`, it is recommended to use `tpe.memberType` on objects `tpe: TypeRepr`.

 We can obtain the `TypeRepr` of `Leaf` in two ways:
   1. `TypeRepr.of[Box.Leaf]`
   2. `boxTpe.memberType(leafSym)`, in other words we request the `TypeRepr` of the member of `Box` whose symbol is equal to the symbol of sym

+while the two approaches are equivalent, the first is possible only if you already know that you are looking for `Box.Leaf`.
+The second approach allows you to explore an uknown API.

 ### Use `Symbol`s to compare definitions